omerrevach/omerrevach/README.md

 ---

-Check out my project below and let me know if there are areas I can improve on
+Check out my main project ("stockpnl_microservices" & "stockpnl_manifests") below and let me know if there are areas I can improve on